alwinruby/CV/README.md

   * At Makers Academy enjoyed mentoring other team members in practices which I was more familiar with.

 #### Attention to detail
-  With a background in Science and Testing attention to detail is paramount to what is required in the tasks that I'm involved in throughout my career.
-This has involved setting up a new Testing Team at Capscan and expanding teams at IVIS, and Nlyte Software.
+  * With a background in Science and Testing attention to detail is paramount to what is required in the tasks that I'm involved in throughout my career.
+  * Involving setting up a new Testing Team at Capscan and expanding teams at IVIS, and Nlyte Software.

 #### Testing
-  Having tested software for more than a decade it was great to apply this knowledge to TDD as a developer and understand from two different perspectives.
+  * Having tested software for more than a decade it was great to apply this knowledge to TDD as a developer and understand from two different perspectives.

 #### Willing to get involved
-  Always happy to stretch myself as I believe that it is only outside your comfort zone that true growth happens.
-I have stepped up to lead teams and to set new delivery goals whilst at IDBS, Atos Origin and Macat.
+  * Always happy to stretch myself as I believe that it is only outside your comfort zone that true growth happens.
+  * I have stepped up to lead teams and to set new delivery goals whilst at IDBS, Atos Origin and Macat.

 #### Technical Skills